hydroper-jet/lang/spec/1.0/source/src/flex/.pre/overview/jetxml.md

-# JXML components
+# JetXML components

-Jet supports classes in XML form called *JXML* components.
-A JXML component is a file with the extension `.jxml`.
+Jet supports classes in XML form called *JetXML* components.
+A JetXML component is a file with the extension `.jetxml`.

-Here is an example JXML:
+Here is an example JetXML:

 ```xml
 <k:Container xmlns:k="org.k" className="org.example.Example">